-- The performance of a vehicle using biodiesel maybe somewhat reduced. - Fuel consumption of a vehicle using biodiesel maybe slightly higher. - RME fuel can be used in winter at temperatures down to approx. -10°C. - At outside temperatures below -10° C, we recommend using winter diesel fuel.
+- The performance of a vehicle running on biodiesel may be lower than normal. - The fuel consumption of a vehicle operating with boiliesel may be slightly higher. - RME fuel is resistant to temperatures as low as -10°C approx. - \bullet $\,$ At outside temperatures below -10 $^{\circ}$ C, we recommend using winter diesel fuel.

-- RME fuel can damage the fuel system in vehicles which are not suitably adjusted. - If you decide to use biodiesel in your vehicle, please use only RME fuel which is DIN E 14,214 compliant. - If you use biodiesel that does not meet the required standard, the fuel filter could become clogged.
+- RME fuel (Biodiesel) can damage the fuel system in vehicles which are not adapted. - If you decide to use biodiesel in your vehicle, please use only RME fuel which is DIN E 14,214 compliant. - If you use biodiesel that does not meet the required standard, the fuel filter could become clogged.